griffio/-spring-restdocs-hateoas/README.md

 ./gradlew test
 ~~~

-Run all tasks and create deployable jar
+Run all tasks and create deployable jar with restdocs copied to static docs
 ~~~
 ./gradlew bootJar
 ~~~